 The Urgent Care Centre is open for walk-in consumers and ambulance arrivals 24 hours a day.
 Patients are triaged and attended to in order of illness severity.

-Community healthcare providers can refer patients to the Urgent Care Centre when they deem emergent evaluation is needed.
+Community healthcare providers can refer patients to the Urgent Care Centre when they need urgent care.
 A call to the accepting officer in the UCC with the patients name, gender, date of birth, and situation or concern to be evaluated is appreciated.
 Further, a fax to the UCC with the above information, along with past medical and surgical history, medication list, and allergies, completes the handover and improves the ability of the UCC staff to provide safe and effective care.

 Identification, medications or medication list, any pertinent test results or letters from your providers, hearing and mobility aids.
 You may also want to bring a book or magazine, ipad or phone, and we encourage you to bring chargers for your devices.